sv222/cloud-engineer-interview-questions/README.md

 ### What is AWS Chime, and how does it facilitate video conferencing?

-AWS Chime is a unified communications service that provides voice, video, messaging, and screen sharing capabilities.
-Chime can be used to create video conferencing meetings and webinars.
+Amazon Chime was a unified communications service that provided voice, video, messaging, and screen sharing capabilities.
+AWS ended support for the Amazon Chime service on February 20, 2026; the Amazon Chime SDK remains available for building custom meeting applications.

 Chime facilitates video conferencing by providing a number of features, including: